Looking For Love?

 by Jovan Tahale

 Last year, was a tough year for me on the dating scene.
 I got burned a lot because I wasn’t paying attention to what I was doing.
-Therefore, I made the decision to begin this year with a clean slate and a more alert mind.
-I decided to leave behind the “blisters” that still pushed my anger button when I think of all that I experienced at my own hand.
+Therefore, I decided to begin this year with a clean slate and a more alert mind.
+I decided to leave behind the “blisters” that still pushed my anger button when I think of all that I experienced at my hand.
 I resolved to make smarter moves from now on.
 Here is what I learned:

 Seek Compatibility: From now on, the interview process will be extensive on my part.
 I will never again date a guy if we don’t enjoy the same things.
 Two months ago, I suffered through a boring dogfight out in the wilderness because the man was fine and driving a Porsche.